team4pro/first_app/README.markdown

     * If the change is simple, he applies it to `master` and updates the branch, all in GitHub.
     * You will see the merge-commit on your own fork-queue, but you can ignore that.
     * Close the pull request.
-1. Delete your feature branch, if you want.
+1. Important: Delete your feature branch.

 The strange thing about the fork-queue is that *any* push you do to your GitHub repo will show up in the fork-queue.
 That makes your GitHub repo (usually called `origin`) very public.